-SUMMARY: The Executive Assistant to the Chief Executive Officer (CEO) performs advanced administrative functions for the CEO.
-Serves as point of contact and coordination for CALM’s Board of Trustees and CALM’s Auxiliary.
-With guidance from the CEO and Chief Development Officer (CDO), provides administrative and project support for the CALM Capital Campaign.
-Directs/coordinates special projects, as assigned by the CEO.
+SUMMARY: The Executive Assistant to the Chief Executive Officer (CEO) performs advanced administrative functions and manages special projects for the CEO.
+In addition, the Executive Assistant serves as the point of contact and coordination for CALM’s Board of Trustees.

 - Provides strong administrative support to CEO, including managing calendar, coordinating event/meeting logistics and travel arrangements.
-Prepares correspondence, communications, presentations and other documents.
+Prepares correspondence, communications, media outreach, presentations and other documents.
 Gathers and analyzes information to prepare reports.

 - Participates in meetings and events.
 Serves as representative of the CEO’s office, as requested.

-- Records, transcribes and distributes minutes.
+- Attends Executive and Leadership Team meetings.
+Records, transcribes and distributes minutes.
 Coordinates assigned projects and follows-up on action items with involved staff.

 - Reviews administrative systems and operating policies, procedures and practices; recommends improvements as necessary.